Worldwide Negative Trends Jeopardize Rule of Law Principle, Justice Institutions, Top United Nations Official Tells Sixth Committee

 ALEX GIACOMELLI DA SILVA (Brazil) said abiding by the rule of law at the international level means that no country, no matter how powerful, is exempt from rigorous compliance with its legal obligations.
 Claims of exceptionalism are intrinsically incompatible with a rule-based system and, as the international community shifts toward a multipolar world, the United Nations Charter must remain at the centre of the international order.
 Access to justice is much more than access to courts.
 It involves universalizing birth registration, providing legal aid and strengthening alternative dispute resolutions.
 Brazil has strived to provide legal identity, including by ensuring it is free.
 It also does outreach to remote areas, such as Indian reservations.
 Asylum seekers are granted refugee status in Brazil, receive an identity card, have access to public medical assistance and are eligible to study and work.
 Statelessness is a challenge to accessing justice and therefore, more broadly, to the rule of law.
 An estimated 10 million people are stateless and one-third of these people are children.
 His Government passed a new Migration Law in 2014, which includes an entire section for the protection of stateless persons and the reduction of statelessness.

 ROBERT KAYINAMURA (Rwanda), associating himself with the African Group and the Non-Aligned Movement, expressed support for United Nations efforts to strengthen countries' national ownership of judicial reform initiatives as well as its provision of assistance in such areas as national assessments and coordination with civil society groups.
-Rule of law applies to all and cannot be waived for those considered to be political activists; they should still abide by the law.
-The aftermath of the country's 1994 genocide provides an example where hundreds of thousands of perpetrators were approached from a perspective of both justice and social harmony.
+The advancement of the rule of law at the national level is an essential tool for the protection of democracy, sustainable economic growth, sustainable development and the protection of human rights and fundamental freedoms.
+Noting that Rwanda's Constitution is built on the principle of equal rights and the equal treatment of all citizens and persons without any distinction, he said the aftermath of the country's 1994 genocide provides an example where hundreds of thousands of perpetrators were approached from a perspective of both justice and social harmony.
 We sought to balance the strict application of the punitive provisions of the law with restorative alternatives, he said, saying that home-grown solution served Rwanda better than any other system could have.

 SYDNEY KEMBLE (Netherlands), aligning himself with the European Union, thanked the 11,000 police officers, 205 judicial affairs officers and 367 correction officers active in 12 United Nations peace operations for their work in strengthening the rule of law under challenging circumstances.
 Strengthening the principle is a continuous process for all States, including those with a well-established rule of law.
 For this reason, his Government established a State Commission to assess the country's rule of law.
 Celebrating the fact that the Rome Statute was adopted 20 years ago, he urged the signatories to continue their political, financial and logistical support to the International Criminal Court.
 During the reporting period, 35 States Parties had ratified the amendments on the crimes of aggression.
 The rule of law applies equally, not only to States, but to international organizations, including the United Nations and its Funds and Programmes.
 The next report should include information on the Organization's implementation of judicial decisions and on established procedures which are open to third parties filing a complaint or request of indemnification of damages caused to them by the Organization.